Stothert & Pitt: History

 In the period from the 1840s to 1900 the Bath company expanded rapidly.
 Moving from earlier premises on the north side of the river Avon, to the Newark Street Works on the south-side, then, developing the Victoria Works in the 1890s which filled the valley between the river and the Lower Bristol Road.
 Some early work by Stothert can still be seen on the Kennett & Avon Canal in Bath, where two very elegant iron bridges span the canal with the Stothert name on them.
 However, it was in the 1840s that the firm began to develop the cranes which eventually were to make them a world name in crane building.

 The earliest surviving crane which was probably made by Stothert can be found at Carmarthen and dates from about 1850, but it bears no name plate.
-The oldest crane bearing the Stothert & Pitt name was used in Box quarries and probably dates from the 1860s, it was designed to lift 6 tons and sits in a garden in Box.
-The company began to make its name in the world of large scale crane manufacture when in 1869 the made a Titan crane for setting 27-ton blocks during construction of the Manora Point breakwater, Karachi ('Kurrachee').
+The oldest crane bearing the Stothert & Pitt name was used in Box quarries and probably dates from the 1860s, it was designed to lift 6 tons and sat in a garden in Box until it was fully restored and returned to the regenerated Newark Works being officially unveiled at the site in June 2023.
+The company began to make its name in the world of large scale crane manufacture when in 1869 they made a Titan crane for setting 27-ton blocks during construction of the Manora Point breakwater, Karachi ('Kurrachee').
 Tested with 40-ton load in Bath, September 1869 [9].

 They then built a 35 ton Fairbairn steam crane for Bristol docks in 1876, to an improved design by William Fairbairn.
 The boiler maker's plate reads "Marshall Sons & Co.
 Ltd., Engineers, Gainsboro, England, No.92766".
 In 1876 they supplied a blocksetting crane to Colombo Harbour Works, Ceylon for breakwater works.
 Stothert and Pitt; 17/30-ton non rotative, sidesetter.